Shirō Takasu: Biography

 Takasu was a native of Sakuragawa Village, (currently part of Inashiki, Ibaraki), and graduated from the 35th class of the Imperial Japanese Naval Academy, where his classmates included future admirals Nobutake Kondō and Naokuni Nomura.
 He served his midshipman duty on the cruisers Itsukushima and Akashi, and as sublieutenant on the battleship Aki, cruiser Azuma, and battlecruiser Tsukuba.

 Takasu was commissioned as a lieutenant in December 1913, serving on the battleship Kawachi, followed by the cruiser Tokiwa.
 He attended the 17th class of the Naval Staff College and was promoted to lieutenant commander upon graduation in December 1919.
 On June 23, he was assigned as a military attaché to the United Kingdom and was promoted to commander in December of the same year.
+During his time in the UK, Takasu was instrumental in intelligence activities to obtain British naval aviation technology for the Japanese navy to use.
+This work included recruiting both the Sempill Mission and Frederick Rutland to come to Japan.

 After his return to Japan in 1924, he served as executive officer on the cruiser Iwate.
 A year later, he was assigned as an instructor at the Naval War College and promoted to captain in December 1928, after which he received his first command, the cruiser Isuzu in 1929.